sage-code/maj/alphabet.md

 * wu! (disapproval)
 * wh! (disgusting)

-Observe that wh ia pronounced IPA:"wə"
+Observe that wh is pronounced IPA:"wə"

 ## Tone and accent